julian-molina/Documentation/_includes/trading_system/move-to-phase-event.md

 Any number of move-to-phase events may be set-up at each and every phase, allowing complete flexibility on how the trade is managed.
 This feature allows setting complex trade-management algorithms switching to different formulas back and forth or in any configuration imaginble.

-{% include note.html content="Each move-to-phase event must reference a specific phase to be effective." %}
+{% include note.html content="A move-to-phase event must reference a phase node.
+When the situation in the move-to-phase event evaluates ```true``` the management shifts to the referenced phase." %}

 <!--------------------------------------------- CONTENT ends -->